MakersAsylumIndia/Covid-19/Face_Shield_M-19/M-19_v100k_punch/README.md

 # Face Shield FOAM BOARD / SUN BOARD v100k Version #

+## PUNCH ##
+This design is modified from the laser cut version so it can be cut using a die-punch.
+This process requires a minimum of 1mm clearances between cutting lines, so the OHP retention slot is made wider, and the two elastic band slots are reduced to one.

 ## BoM ##

 1. HEAD BAND : Foam Board / Sun Board sheet, between 3mm to 5mm thick, (RED is Engraved Text)